 This evening, select a cider bar or restaurant in Ribadesella’s historic town centre.
 Perhaps the Michelin star Restaurante Arbidel (be sure to book online in advance).
 The preferred summer residence of Spanish nobility way back in the 17th century, Ribadesella is the cradle of local tourism and home to impressive Palaolithic cave art.
 If you don’t manage to get tickets for Tito Bustillo cave, do peek in at the interesting replicas in the excellent Museum next door.

-The Northern Saint James Way hugs the coastline today, passing three sandy beaches.
-You will have to endure 1km on the old N-632 national road, though with little traffic, and this you will soon forget with lovely long sections on the beach at Arenal de Moris, Espasa and the magical La Isla.
-This quiet beach village is home for the last two nights of your trip, at a small welcoming family-run hotel.
-Though there are not many restaurants to choose from, you can order something basic at the beach club and enjoy the sunset.
-Or order a taxi for more ‘refined’ dining at a nearby restaurant (10-min walk or 10-min taxi ride).
+The Northern Saint James Way hugs the coastline today, passing eight (!) sandy beaches.
+You will have to endure 1 km on the old N-632 national road, though with little traffic, and this you will soon forget with lovely long sections on the beach at Arenal de Moris, Espasa and the magical La Isla.
+At the end of the day you turn your back to the coast to follow the Camino for a few more km inland, to the cozy boutique hotel in the centre of Colunga.

 Ever realised how truly enormous a dinosaur footprint can be?
 Witness it with your own eyes at La Griega Beach, where Jurassic tracks are immortalized in petrified mud.
 Follow in their footsteps on the last walk of the trip, which in itself is a compilation of the paths you’ve taken throughout the week: muddy dirt tracks, tarmac lanes, ancient cobbled cart trails and lots of fishermen's paths.
 At the end of the day, snap a mental picture of the perfect coastline near La Isla and fix it on your retina for time to come.